Are you in love with fall? Oh, I am, I am! I love the cool temperatures, delicious recipes, football, sweatshirts, and fires around the fire pit.

 Next, be sure that you have a proper location to store your sweet potatoes.
 This can be in a root cellar, in wooden boxes in a closet or basement, or you could do what I once did.
 I stored my produce in wooden boxes under my bed.

 Either way, be sure to place them in the box in an orderly fashion with straw or sawdust to separate them to reduce the opportunity for rot to take place and ruin your harvest.
-You can also wrap them individually in newspaper to keep them from directly touching and allowing rot to form.
+You can also wrap them individually in a newspaper to keep them from directly touching and allowing rot to form.

 Third, I mentioned this a little before, but be sure not to wash your sweet potatoes.
 Some people say that their potatoes are covered in hard clay so they give them a slight wipe down to remove some of the clay and haven’t faced any issues with rot.